-- Devices require fine motor skills: Elderly mobile device users may struggle to touch specific icons on a touchscreen.
+- Devices require fine motor skills: Elderly people may struggle to touch specific icons on a touchscreen.
 Those with Parkinson’s Disease, for instance, often select options by mistake because of hand tremors.
-Small on-screen keyboards pose an especially large challenge.
+Small on-screen keyboards especially pose a bigger challenge.
 This means that tasks which require typing and navigating multiple menus, such as choosing and downloading apps, will likely be too difficult.

 - Device interfaces are mentally overwhelming: Seniors with memory issues will struggle to remember icons, usernames, passwords, URLs, and more.
 This will often result in seniors refusing to use devices, as they do not want to confront their declining mental state in this way.

-- Seniors may fear what they don’t understand: It’s only natural for someone to want an understanding of how something works before trusting it.
-Modern smart devices are so complex that understanding how they work isn’t easy.
-Many seniors are not comfortable with online financial transactions for this reason, as they don’t feel that their bank details are safe online.
-It is difficult to adopt something that you don’t understand.
+- Seniors may fear what they don’t understand: Modern smart devices are so complex that understanding how they work isn’t easy.
+Many seniors are not comfortable with online financial transactions for this reason.
+In addition, they don’t feel that their bank details are safe online.
+It is challenging to adopt something that you don’t understand.

-- Cultural associations connect youth and smart devices: Most device advertisements target the young, which often leaves seniors with the impression that devices are a millennial trend.
-This psychological barrier discourages elderly from giving this technology a fair try, which in turn, incentivizes device manufacturers to further focus on pleasing younger users.
+- Cultural associations connect youth and smart devices: Most device advertisements target the young population, which often leaves seniors with the impression that devices are a millennial trend.
+This psychological barrier discourages elderly people from giving this technology a fair try, which, in turn, incentivizes device manufacturers to focus further on pleasing younger users.

-Tablets can substantially improve elderly mobile device users’ quality of life.
-From being able to connect with friends and family, to coordinating deliveries, a little tech literacy goes a long way toward seniors being happier and more independent.
+Mobile devices and tablets can substantially improve the quality of life of senior citizens.
+From being able to connect with friends and family, to coordinating deliveries, a little tech literacy goes a long way toward making senior citizens more independent.